kamu-data/kamu-docs/content/faq/_index.md

 We have [entire section]({{<ref "compare">}}) dedicated to direct comparisons.

-## Can I create derivative datasets with Pandas (or other data procesing library)?
+## Can I create derivative datasets with Pandas or other data processing library?

 `kamu`'s goal is to be as inclusive of different ways to process data as possible, but also **uphold certain key properties** of data pipelines like autonomy, low latency, and reproducibility.